wallarm/product-documentation/docs/latest/about-wallarm-waf/api-discovery.md

 # Discovering API structure

-The **API Discovery** module of Wallarm WAF identifies your application API structure based on the actual API usage.
+The **API Discovery** module of Wallarm API Security identifies your application API structure based on the actual API usage.
 The module continuously analyzes the structure and intensity of requests from the real traffic and builds the API structure based on the analysis results.

 API Discovery may help with the following issues: